 11. Diamond Staircase – the large, stone staircase shaped like a diamond is where many students enter school.
 This is also where the traditional class photo is taken of the senior class at the beginning of the school year.
 This entrance is generally closed during the school day.

 12. Focus:HOPE – the Detroit non-profit founded by a U of D Jesuit parent which is now a primary partner with our community service program for more than 30 years.
 The Christian Service team participates in monthly food deliveries and the whole school community collects Christmas gifts and food for Focus: HOPE-sponsored families.

-13. Family Mass – Each semester there are special Sunday masses to which all school families are invited, regardless of religion; they are followed by a continental breakfast social hour sponsored by the Mothers’ Club.
+13. Family Mass – Each semester there are special Sunday masses to which all school families are invited, regardless of religion; they are often followed by a continental breakfast social hour sponsored by the Mothers’ Club.
 The January Family Mass is followed by the Dads' Club signature event: The Pancake Breakfast and Raffle.

 14. Fine Arts Festivals – Twice a year student art show and formal performances by the U of D Jesuit Choirs, Symphonic Band and Jazz Band.

 15. Honors/Awards Assemblies – in the Fall each class holds a separate Honors/ Awards assembly during the school day, where a variety of academic and other student achievements (such as No-Jug awards) are recognized (Senior Assembly is in the Spring and at night); parents are invited to attend but your son will not likely tell you about it.
 It will be on the school calendar.